 Feeding your soul spiritually involves regularly connecting with your higher power.
 Your best spiritual hobby will help you feel calm, peaceful, and purposeful.
 Hobbies are almost a form of meditation because they can help you relax your mind and connect with the higher power.

-10. Hobbies help you build self-confidence and improve your self-esteem.
+10. Hobbies improve your self-confidence and self-esteem.

 Pushing your limits and getting out of your comfort zone will help you build your self-esteem as you achieve things you thought were not possible.
 Each time you progress with your hobby, you are pushing yourself more into a mentality of being able to accomplish anything.

 You feel good about yourself when you're good at something.
 Of course, there is a learning curve to any activity, but once you are able to get to the point where you are confident about what you are doing, you will find success in your journey and feel a sense of internal motivation to continue.

 For example, think of the progress you would make from progressing from an initial tae kwon do class to a 10th class.
 You are destined to make progress in each class, which will lead you to becoming more skilled in the art of tae kwon do.
 This process will build your self-confidence.

 Having a new hobby can be very effective when it comes to building character.
 It enriches your life and provides you with a different perspective on things.

 Regardless of what type of hobby you take up, you will certainly be exposed to new people and ideas.
 Having a hobby will help you grow in many ways, including exposing you to diversity, new opinions, and new ways to look at life.